The Grand Seiko 9F GMT

 Grand Seiko will release three different versions of the GMT.
 The SBGN003 and SBGN005, priced at €3,200, will be unlimited and released in January 2019.
 Additionally, there will be a limited edition ref.
 SBGN001 of 800 pieces priced at €3,600 which features yellow accents as well as a higher level of accuracy of 5 seconds a year (compared to 10 for the other two) and is marked by a special texture and a golden star on the dial.
 The limited edition will be released in October of this year and personally is the most attractive of the three, however, I am also a big fan of the orange hand version.

 So how do I sum up my impressions on this watch?
-For me, a defining criteria in how I assess a watch is whether I would recommend it to a person who knows little about watches and has the funds available.
+For me, a defining criteria in how I assess a watch is whether I would recommend it to a person who knows little about watches.
 That is where this watch hits home for me because I could see it on the wrists of not only the hardcore Seiko fans but also casuals who are just looking for a quality timepiece.
-For me, it has been clear for a long time that the Grand Seiko 9F offers amazing value and a real alternative to Rolex, and with the new GMT I hope they can convince a much broader audience of that.
+It has been clear for a long time that the Grand Seiko 9F offers amazing value and a real alternative to Rolex, and with the new GMT I hope they can convince a much broader audience of that.